by the Open Source Security Foundation (OpenSSF), 2025-03-19

 Jekyll template)

-Even if they weren’t, there are other similar tools we could use instead,
+Even if they weren’t, we could use other similar tools instead,

-as it’s basically just converting markdown to HTML and posting the results.The SPP only generates static websites.
+as these tools just convert markdown to HTML and post the results.The SPP only generates static websites.
 You can serve JavaScript, but that doesn’t work when users will not execute client-side JavaScript.
 If you want a truly dynamic website running server-side code, the SPP is inadequate, and groups should look for a different solution.

-However, many of our groups are serving simple static documents; a simple process like the SPP should serve them well.
+However, many of our groups serve simple static documents; a simple process like the SPP should serve them well.

-The OpenSSF Best Practices WG has various configuration files set up for its use.
-We should “clean up” those files to make it easier for other groups to reuse them, where that makes sense.
+The OpenSSF Best Practices WG has various configuration files.
+We should “clean up” those files to make it easier for others to reuse them.